hot-meal/coding-guide/README.md

 ### doctype

-Use standards mode rendering for more reliably consistent rendering across every browser by using this doctype at the beginning of every HTML page.
+Use standards mode rendering for more consistent rendering across  browsers.
 Keep it lowercase.

 ```html
     <!doctype html>